K-means for Evolving Data Streams: Experiments

 \subsection{Computed Distances}

-The computational load of the methods considered in our experimental setting is dominated by the number of distance computations.
-Therefore, as it is common practice in $K$-means problem related articles \cite{kmc2,Capo1}, we use the number of distances computed to measure their computational performance.\\

-Not needing any extra computation for the initialization, makes UPC compute the less amount of distances, thus we use UPC as reference in Figure \ref{fig:ndis}, where the number of distances are shown relative to UPC's.
-Because distances are normalized divided by the minimum obtained over every algorithm, what we observe in the Y axis is how many times more distances have been computed compared to UPC.
-Considering every boxplot, we conclude that the medians of HI and W$K$I are around $2$, thus they compute twice as many distances as UPC in general.\\
+Not needing any extra computation for the initialization makes PC compute fewer distances, thus we use PC as a reference in Figure \ref{fig:ndis}, where the number of distances is shown relative to PC's number of computed distances.
+Because distances are normalized divided by the minimum obtained over every algorithm, what we observe in the Y axis is how many times more distances have been computed compared to PC.
+Considering every boxplot, we conclude that the medians of HI, WI and CC are around $2$, thus they compute twice as many distances as PC in general.
+However, in the previous section we have observed that HI outperformed in terms of converged S$K$M error, thus this extra distance computation is a trade-off we must pay in order to adapt to concept drifts more effectively.